Shared Identity

 For more information about shared identity configurations see Chapter 9.

-The next section discusses shared intimacy, an extension of the indirectly shared identity concept.
+The next section discusses extended intimacy, an extension of the indirectly shared identity concept.

 Skip to content